ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "1882-07-21-batavia-daily-news" "500" /%}}

 Only a few pieces of evidence survive of Emily's earliest years in Mott's Corners/Brookton.
 She was active in the local "lodge" of the temperance organization, the [Independent Order of Good Templars]({{% ref "features/temperance" %}}).
-Emily was at times the recording and corresponding secretary for the Good Templars, and through the preservation of a book of their meeting minutes that includes associated forms and envelopes (the envelopes have her father's postmark), we have many examples of Emily's handwriting from this time.
+Emily was at times the recording and corresponding secretary for the Good Templars, and through the preservation of a book of their meeting minutes that includes associated forms and envelopes (the envelopes have her father's postmark), many examples of Emily's handwriting from this time survive.

 {{% fig "temperance/1886-04-23" "800" /%}}